MicroSaaSFactory

 Identity

-Return with the same email if signup says a workspace already exists, so activation does not fork ownership.
+Return with the same email if signup says a workspace already exists, so ownership does not fork.

 Open path